GUP3 (GPS) Application instructions

 Applications will be limited to no more than 2 pages of text (1 ideally) and 1 page of supporting data and figures.
 Key personnel named in the application must also submit an NIH Biosketch (https://grants.nih.gov/grants/forms/biosketch.htm).

 Researchers will be required to provide biochemical characterization showing the current condition of the sample and indicate the readiness for cryoEM experiments.
-Applications will cover up to 3 samples and between 1 to 3 visits over a maximum 2 year lifetime for the proposal.
+Applications for on-site visits will cover up to 3 samples for 1 main visit and 1 potential additional visit over a maximum 2 year lifetime for the proposal.
 The focus will be on a lead user attending all visits to the center for continuity, but additional members of the same laboratory may join or substitute as needed.
+Applications for access to Glacios screening only will cover a maximum of 24 grids during a one-day session.

 Users’ proposals are scored in the following categories: (i) Aims & Impact; (ii) Feasibility & Data; (iii) Proposed Experiments; (iv) Goals & Expectations; (v) Expertise & Resources.
 The URC will score these aspects on a scale of 1-5 and also have the option to provide additional comments.